hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 ORDER BY c3 DESC
 ```

-Add one new custom SQL, input SQL and click ok, result will be showed in the work area
+Add one new custom SQL, input SQL and click ok, result will be showed in the work area.

 ![image](../images/Quickstart/quickstart-Tableau/11.png)

-In this visualized report we can see each carriers total flights (c2), total departure delaid (more than 10 min) fight numbers (c1) and the delay ratio (c3) in 2007.
+In this visualized report we can see each carrier total flights (c2), total departure delaid (more than 10 min) fight numbers (c1) and the delay ratio (c3) in 2007.

 ![image](../images/Quickstart/quickstart-Tableau/12.png)

 #### Step 2: Create one work table, ensure each value in dimensions and measures correctiveness

-In this work area，the dimensions and measures have already been matched by tableau automatically, we just need to check again whether the value has been put in the correct category or not, if not just shift it to the correct category as we have done in query 1 step 2.
+In this work area，the dimensions and measures have already been matched by tableau automatically, we need to check again whether the value has been put in the correct category or not, if not, shift it to the correct category as we have done in query 1 step 2.

 ![image](../images/Quickstart/quickstart-Tableau/13.png)

 #### Step 3: Drag the value to columns and rows to show the report

-Drag carrier to columns, c and c2 to rows the the detail data will be showed as bar chart.
-In this report we put the delay ratio(c3) as label to each bar, which will be more clear, as usual click any of the bar the data of the sepecific carrier will be showed as diagram in the work area.
+Drag carrier to columns, c and c2 to rows the the detail will be showed as bar chart.
+In this report we put the delay ratio(c3) as label to each bar, which will be more clear.
+As usual click any of the bar, the data of the sepecific carrier will be showed as diagram in the work area.

 ![image](../images/Quickstart/quickstart-Tableau/14.png)